_iTrainingExpert.com.gif?v=37)

 Learning Outcomes

-• Understand the application of the Personal Data Protection Act 2010 and the ramifications of non-compliance.
+- Understand the application of the Personal Data Protection Act 2010 and its related offences as a result of non-compliance.

-• Reorganize the practices of your respective work areas to support data protection in line with Personal Data Protection Act 2010 and other relevant laws.
+- To reorganize the practices and process at the respective work areas to support data protection in line with Personal Data Protection Act 2010

-• Maintain data integrity and ensure business continuity without infringement or exposure.
+- Increase the data integrity and ensure business continuity without contamination and infringement.

-• Develop mechanisms to detect and prevent unauthorized dissemination of Personal Data.
+- Develop principles and mechanism to detect and prevent unauthorized management and dissemination of Personal Data.

 Who Must Attend